qusers/Q/README.md

 ## Tutorials

 We are working on the documentation and tutorials for QligFEP.
 In the meantime, please refer to the Tyk2 case study available in the [tutorials directory](/tutorials/Tyk2/README.md).
-In addition to that, you can check the [benchmarking section](#-benchmarking), which contains all the input files and step-by-step instructions to run the benchmark sets.
+In addition to that, you can check the [benchmarking section](#-benchmarking) below, which contains the link to our benchmarking repository with scripts to reproduce the results.

 # 📊 Benchmarking